syndesisio/syndesis.io/content/docs/connectors.md

 Next step is to create the minimum viable pom in order to be able to wrap all the needed dependencies for our connector.
 ###### Connector description
-Almost all related to the project is managed by the connector parent pom.
+Almost everything related to the project is managed by the connector parent pom.
 So, you just have to provide the name of this new dependency:

     <?xml version="1.0" encoding="UTF-8"?>
     <!-- Copyright (C) 2016 Red Hat, Inc. Licensed under the Apache ...-->